Han-sx/Random-number-generator/README.md

 > If no one has participated or no participant has revealed her bit, a failure result is returned to the client, together with a refund of the fee φ

-> Otherwise, the output random bit that is returned to the client is the XOR of all the bits that were correctly revealed by the participants in Step 3
+> Otherwise, the output random bit that is returned to the client is the XOR of all the bits that were correctly revealed by the participants in Step 3

 > If every participant has revealed her bit correctly, a success result will be returned to the client